Jwalker10/Car_Insurance_Selector/rational.md

 ## Walkthrough of skills used

+Although the webpage might not be as visually appealing as one might of hoped, as a developer in training my end goal was to showcase as many skills as possible within one project.

+### Skills:

-Good imagination and spacial visualisation skills, demonstrated by the extensive manipulation of the DOM using JS.
+Good imagination and spacial visualisation skills, demonstrated by the extensive manipulation of the DOM using JS to construct large portions of the site that need to be dynamic.

 -------------------------